dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 1990

-"I just had to take the hypertext idea and connect it to the Transmission Control Protocol and domain name system ideas and—ta-da!—the World Wide Web" --Sir Tim Berners-Lee
+> "I just had to take the hypertext idea and connect it to the Transmission Control Protocol and domain name system ideas and—ta-da!—the World Wide Web" —Sir Tim Berners-Lee

 ???
+* so checkit, we know TCP and DNS. dudes lets connect em
 * hypertext was a concept of linking text documents together with hyperlinks (on disk).
-* html and http and first web browser
+* built html and http and first web browser

 ---